-14.4 How Naive Bayes classifier works, Classifier building in Scikit-learn
+14.4 How Naive Bayes classifier works and classifier building in Scikit-Learn

-14.5 Building a probabilistic classification model using Naïve Bayes, Zero Probability Problem.
+14.5 Building a probabilistic classification model using Naïve Bayes and the zero probability problem

-15.2 Text Mining use cases, understanding and manipulating text with ‘tm’ & ‘stringR’
+15.2 Text mining use cases and understanding and manipulating the text with ‘tm’ and ‘stringR’

-1.1 This case study is associated with the modeling technique of Market Basket Analysis where you will learn about loading of data, various techniques for plotting the items and running the algorithms.
+1.1 This case study is associated with the modeling technique of Market Basket Analysis, where you will learn about loading data, plotting items, and running algorithms.

-1.2 It includes finding out what are the items that go hand in hand and hence can be clubbed together.
+1.2 It includes finding out the items that go hand in hand and can be clubbed together.

-2.1 In this case study you will get a detailed understanding of the advertisement spends of a company that will help to drive more sales
+2.1 In this case study, you will get a detailed understanding of the advertisement spends of a company that will help drive more sales.

-2.2 You will deploy logistic regression to forecast the future trends
+2.2 You will deploy logistic regression to forecast future trends.

-2.3 Detect patterns, uncover insights and more all through the power of R programming.
+2.3 You will detect patterns and uncover insight using the power of R programming.